nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 The feature would be implemented analogous to what we want to achieve.
-We'd continuously save states to the past stack upon user interaction and replace the present upon dispatch of a undo action.
+We'd continuously save states to the past stack upon user interaction and replace the present upon dispatch of an undo action.
 When this happens we save the present state to the future stack in order to apply it again upon dispatch of redo action.
 While this approach definitely works, it has certain flaws: